Back stable Schubert calculus: Introduction

 One of our main theorems (Theorem \ref{thm:doubleStanleypositivity}) is a proof that the \defn{double Edelman-Greene coefficients} $j_\la^w(a) \in \Q[a]$ given by the expansion of double Stanley symmetric functions

 into double Schur functions $s_\la(x||a)$, are positive polynomials in certain linear forms $a_i - a_j$.
-The Edelman-Greene coefficients $j_\la^w(0)$ are known to be positive by the influential works of Edelman and Greene \cite{EG} and Lascoux and Sch\"utzenberger \cite{LS2}.
-We also obtain an explicit combinatorial formula for $j_\la^w(a)$ in the special case that corresponds to the ``equivariant homology Pieri rule" of the infinite flag variety.
+The usual Edelman-Greene coefficients $j_\la^w(0):=j_\la^w(a)|_{a_i \to 0}$ are known to be positive by the influential works of Edelman and Greene \cite{EG} and Lascoux and Sch\"utzenberger \cite{LS2}.
 Molev \cite{M} has given a combinatorial rule for the expansion coefficients of skew double Schurs into double Schurs (that is, for $j_\la^w(a)$ where $w$ is $321$-avoiding) but it does not exhibit the above positivity.

+Back stable double Schubert polynomials satisfy (Theorem~\ref{thm:doublecoprod}) the same kind of coproduct formula \eqref{eq:coprodintro} as the non-doubled version, with the \defn{double Stanley symmetric functions} $F_w(x||a)$ replacing $F_w$ and double Schubert polynomials $\S_w(x;a)$ replacing the usual finite Schubert polynomials $\S_w$.